 - 3 tablespoons extra-virgin olive oil

-- 1 to 2 tablespoons minced fresh basil
+- 1 to 2 tablespoons minced basil leaves

 - 2 teaspoons fresh lemon juice, preferably organic